abs-lang/abs/docs/src/docs/syntax/defer.md

 # 3
 ```

-When you schedule a function to be deferred, it will executed right at
+When you schedule a function to be deferred, it will be executed right at
 the end of the current scope.
 A `defer` inside a function will then
 execute at the end of that function itself: